Tsh98/MLCCI/README.md

 # MLCCI code

-The experiment is divided into two parts, one is MCLLI approach and the other is Fuzzy Weighted KNN approach which is baseline.
+**The experiment is divided into two parts, one is MCLLI approach and the other is Fuzzy Weighted KNN approach which is baseline.**

-## Run MCLLI approach experimental code
+## Running MCLLI approach experimental code

 1. Executing the main function of **featureExtract.py**, obtain the results of four feature calculations.